 Welcome to Xiangcheng Ma's Page

-I am a graduate student of theoretical astrophysics at Caltech.
-My advisor is Prof. Phil Hopkins.
+I am a TAC postdoctoral fellow at University of California, Berkely since August 2018.
+I obtained my Ph.D. in theoretical astrophysics from California Institute of Technology (Caltech) in June 2018, advised by Prof. Phil Hopkins.
 I study a broad range of topics in galaxy formation and evolution, primarily using hydrodynamic simulations.

 I am actively involved in the Feedback in Realistic Environments project (FIRE, Hopkins et al. 2014), which is a suite of high-resolution cosmological zoom-in simulations of galaxy formation including physically motivated model of the ISM, star formation, and stellar feedback and run with the code GIZMO.
 I also closely collaborate with many great people in the FIRE team.

 See my research page here for details about what I have been working on.

 I was born in 1991 in Tianjin, P. R. China.
 I was an undergraduate student in astronomy from 2009-2013 at the University of Science and Technology of China (USTC) before coming to Caltech for graduate study.